Airflow

 For more information on runtime templates, please refer to runtime templates

-Update the
+3. Update the Dockerfile

 For more information on runtime images, please refer to runtime images

-Create a release
+Create a GitHub release

-Follow GitHub’s documentation on creating a release
+Follow GitHub’s documentation on creating a release.
+Make note of the release tag.

 After you’ve created a release, check if your container image has been successfully built and published by logging in to the Analytical Platform Common Production AWS account

-You can also see our example repository.
+You can also see our example Python repository.

-Create a project and workflow
+Create an Airflow pipeline project and workflow

 .